340:40-7-12. Excluded income sources

 (S) federal funds distributed by Federal Emergency Management Assistance (FEMA) due to a disaster or emergency to persons directly affected by the event, per the Robert T. Stafford Disaster Relief and Emergency Assistance Act, P.L.
 93-288 as amended, 42 U.S.C. § 5155(d).
 This exclusion also applies to comparable disaster assistance provided by states, local governments, and disaster assistance organizations.
 For payments to be excluded, the disaster or emergency must be declared by the President of the United States;

-(T) the value of the food benefit allotment under the Food and Nutrition Act of 2008;
+(T) the food benefit allotment value under the Food and Nutrition Act of 2008;

-(U) the value of supplemental food assistance under the Child Nutrition Act of 1966 and the special food services program for children under the National School Lunch Act of 1970, both as amended, per Omnibus Budget Reconciliation Act of 1981; and
+(U) the supplemental food assistance value under the Child Nutrition Act of 1966 and the special food services program for children under the National School Lunch Act of 1970, both as amended, per Omnibus Budget Reconciliation Act of 1981; and

 (i) received in addition to the service member's basic pay during combat deployment;